CEO, Co-Founder & Director, DecisionLink

 Board of Directors

-Richard Haddrill is the executive vice chairman of Scientific Games Inc., a global leader in gaming technology.
-He previously was chief executive officer of three successful publicly traded technology companies — Bally Technologies, Manhattan Associates and Powerhouse Technologies — and has served on the board of directors of nine companies.
-Previously Haddrill was a Partner and Managing Partner at Ernst & Young, where he also served as National Director of Entreprenurial Services.
+Richard Haddrill is the Executive Vice Chairman of Scientific Games Inc., a global leader in gaming technology.
+He previously was chief executive officer of three successful publicly traded technology companies — Bally Technologies, Manhattan Associates, and Powerhouse Technologies — and has served on the board of directors of nine companies.
+Previously Haddrill was a Partner and Managing Partner at Ernst & Young, where he also served as National Director of Entrepreneurial Services.

 Haddrill is active in various charitable endeavors, including The Smith Center for the Performing Arts and Boys Scouts of America.
 He recently founded The Groop LLC (www.thegroop.com), a family office to invest in and advise a variety of private companies.

 Managing Partner, TechCXO